+1: Health

 Well before the COVID-19 pandemic struck, Sub-Saharan Africa was facing significant hurdles on the way to ensuring universal access to quality and affordable healthcare, especially among women and girls.
 And progress made in recent years—towards equitable health outcomes and well-being, as well as public health security and resilience—has stalled, or in some cases evaporated, due to the pandemic and its many socio-political-economic impacts.

 Both immediate needs and root causes need to be addressed, urgently.
 The various “building blocks” of health systems—service delivery, workforce, medicines and technologies, financing, governance, and information—need to be strengthened toward ensuring that national and local health systems are responsive, efficient, fair, high-quality, and resilient.
-Reducing maternal mortality, early childhood death, epidemic occurrence and pandemic risk, non-communicable disease mortality, and more will take concerted action from governments, clinics and hospitals, health workers and managers, market intermediaries, and others across each health system.
+Reducing maternal mortality, early childhood death, epidemic occurrence and pandemic risk, non-communicable disease mortality, and more will take concerted action from governments, clinics and hospitals, health workers and managers, markets, and others across each health system.

-Build a robust pipeline of diverse, “under-the-radar” organizations that can be supported by others
+Build a robust pipeline of diverse, “under-the-radar” organizations working with last-mile and vulnerable communities

 Network Partners